Washington state furloughs employees, cancels raises citing ‘severe’ revenue downturns

 RELATED: GOP state lawmakers call for a special legislative session

-“These are very difficult decisions, but they are necessary to address the financial shortfall that we are facing,” said Gov. Inslee.
+“These are very difficult decisions, but they are necessary to address the financial shortfall that we are facing,” Inslee said.
 “Everyday state employees serve the people of Washington with dedication, and these actions do not reflect on that commitment or quality of their work.
 In this current financial situation, everyone needs to make sacrifices and we know this will not be easy.
 I know that our state will come out of these difficult times stronger than ever.”

 In addition to the canceled raises, more than 40,000 state employees will be required to take one furlough day each week through July 25.
 Starting in August, employees will be required to take one furlough day each month through the fall.
 The employee furloughs will begin no later than June 28.